identinetics/saml_schematron/README.md

 Output directory for validations

 #### rules
-Directory with saml md validation profiles.
-A profile is a set of extra validation rules.
+Directory with saml metadata validation profiles.
+A profile is a set of validation rules in the form <profilename.json>.
+The  profile JSON file contains an array of rule name from the schtron directory (filenames wihtout extension).

+* rules/schtron

+  Directory with schematron source rules (.sch) and generated XML style sheets (.xsl) Makefile (make all) and accompaning scripts and templates.

 * rules/allrules.sch